 Hospitals are active facilities with robust systems that operate day and night, 24/7.
 In an effort to address climate change and reduce energy consumption, it is essential that these facilities incorporate green design elements and sustainable concepts within their budgets, without compromising quality of service.

 While costly, the amount of energy saved ultimately tends to offset the initial expenses that go into designing a green hospital.
 This year, sustainable design strategies will be more important than ever as climate change is addressed across the globe.

 Healthcare facilities should help people and the planet, as they consume more power and resources than commercial buildings.
 Utilizing renewable energy sources and green power is an essential practice in reducing energy use in healthcare facilities, as lighting, heating and water make up a majority of the overall consumption.
 Hospitals also contribute a great deal of waste with the disposal of materials containing acid gases and metals.
 By sourcing local and regional sustainable materials, hospitals can reduce emissions and air pollutants.

 From energy use and occupant health to waste management, designing healthcare facilities in 2023 will involve a commitment to sustainability and a healthier future.
-Trends such as sustainability-driven design, improvements in adaptability and resilience and the prioritization of patient and staff wellness will continue to be important in 2023 and beyond.
+Trends such as sustainability-driven design, improvements in adaptability and resilience and the prioritization of patient and staff wellness will continue to be important this year and beyond.
 It is essential for healthcare facilities to adapt to new trends so that they can continue to serve as beacons of hope to their communities and remain places that people turn to for quality care.

 — Perkins & Will is a Chicago-based design and planning firm that is active in Texas.